devyytrades/SLRemoverMQL5/README.md

 ## 🎯 Recommended Use Cases

+* During Spread Hour, to avoid getting stopped out in an area price never reached
 * During **major news events** to avoid accidental SL hits
 * Temporary removal of SLs to **manage positions manually**